Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 Despite his illiteracy, Dizzy enjoyed a second job as a broadcaster, depending on who he asked, probably more successful than his time on the mound in a Cardinal uniform.

-Dizzy’s brother, Paul, who was nicknamed “Daffy” by reporters, is played by Richard Crenna in one of the first roles of his career.
+Dizzy’s brother, Paul, whom reporters nicknamed “Daffy,” is played by Richard Crenna in one of his first career roles.

-If you are one of those baseball fans who love to fight the New York Yankees, then this is your film.
+If you are a baseball fan who loves fighting the New York Yankees, this is your film.

 It is adapted from George Abbott’s Broadway music of the same name, Damn Yankees!
 It tells the story of Joe Boyd (Robert Shafer), a disgruntled Washington Senator supporter of the devil, known in the film as Mr. Applegate, also played by Ray Walston (best known for My Favorite Martian).